 Draycote Fly Fishers which was published in the FlyFishing & FlyTying magazine

-Well, Paul has been at it again, this time he contacted the Trout and Salmon magazine, who sent along a photographer and the magazine's editor, which resulted in a superb article being published in the Autumn edition.
+Well, Paul has been at it again, this time he contacted the who sent along a photographer and the magazine's editor, which resulted in a superb article being published in the Autumn edition.
 I am not sure where Paul is aiming for next, but watch this space.

 If you have not been able to obtain a copy, one can be ordered from T&S by phoning 01858 438 884, or speak to Mark who still has a few copies available.